erhant/leet-assistant/README.md

 bun run questions # print random questions to console bun run train     # compute question embeddings & upload them to Pinecone
 ```

+## Remarks

+- I had initially written everything with Bun, with Elysia as backend and Solid as frontend.
+However, deploying a Bun backend within a free-tier plan was a total nightmare, so I changed the backend to reside within the api routes of the Solid app.
+See this version of the code at the [`bun`](https://github.com/erhant/leet-assistant/tree/bun) branch in this repo.

+- Everything is deployed at Vercel in a free-tier plan, so api endpoints may sometimes timeout (especially ChatGPT ones) because Vercel imposes some limits on the runtime duration of serverless functions.

+- There is a lot of fine-tuning to do, both for the ChatGPT prompts and for the personalization through FirstBatch user embeddings.